-The cruel cocktail of sexism, pay inequity, and burnout has led to a critical shortage of female physicians.
+The cruel cocktail of sexism, pay inequity, and burnout has led to a critical shortage of women physicians.
 And it could be putting us all at risk.

 When a group of female medical students entered Pennsylvania Hospital’s surgical amphitheater to attend their first clinical lecture in 1869, pandemonium broke loose.
 Male students rushed into the upper tiers, climbed up on the seats, and began hooting, hissing, and hollering.
 They spat tobacco, spitballs, insults, and epithets at the unsuspecting women.
 Yes, men were so scared of women invading what they perceived as their profession, they threw horrible, violent hissy fits.